DangerKlippers/danger-klipper/docs/Config_Changes.md

 ## Changes

+20241202: The `sense_resistor` parameter is now mandatory with no default value.

 20241125: The `off_below` parameter in fans config section is deprecated.
 It will be removed in the near future.
 Use [`min_power`](./Config_Reference.md#fans)